dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The pain you feel today will be the strength you feel tomorrow.**
+**When will you realize, the more you take, the less you have.**

-Anonymous
+Master Oogway